The funding we receive includes an allocation of pupil premium (government funding to boost achievement for specific pupils).

 Schools are free to choose how they allocate their Pupil Premium funding.
-However it must be used to support pupils from lower income families and the other target groups detailed above.
-From September 2012, the government has required schools to publish online information about how they use the Pupil Premium.
+However, it must be used to support disadvantaged pupils and raise attainment.
+From September 2012, the government required schools to publish online information about how they use the Pupil Premium.
 This format changed in 2021 and a longer term, research driven approach is recommended.

 How does Merry Hill spend its Pupil Premium?

-You can see our latest Pupil Premium Impact Report for 2018-19 by clicking on the link above:
+You can see our Pupil Premium Strategy Plan for 2021-2024 by clicking on the link below:

 All children in Reception, Year 1 and Year 2 are now entitled to government funded Free School Meals.
 However, we still encourage all families to register online for Free School Meals to see if they are eligible for any additional Pupil Premium funding.
 To find out if you qualify, please visit www.hertfordshire.gov.uk/freeschoolmeals or call 0300 123 4048.
 The registration process should take no more than 5 minutes, and you will need to have your National Insurance Number or Home Office Number to hand.